denoland/deno/docs/examples/fetch_data.md

 When building any sort of web application developers will usually need to retrieve data from somewhere else on the web.
-This works no differently in Deno than in any other JavaScript application, just call the the `fetch()` method.
+This works no differently in Deno than in any other JavaScript application, just call the `fetch()` method.
 For more information on fetch read the
 [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).